A comprehensive guide for everything you need to know to start 5S in the workplace

 Training participants are typically tasked to complete both individual and team activities covering each of the 5 principles.
 5S training is best conducted in the individual or team’s place of work as this maximizes efficiency by going through training while actually practicing 5S in your workspace.

-A number of websites offer 5S training materials and certification.
+Like SafetyCulture’s Training, a number of websites offer 5S training materials and certification.
 5S training bundles may also include 5S webinars and 5S assessment templates that team leaders and other personnel in-charge can use in order to evaluate the participants’ application of 5S principles in their workspace.

 Knowing where to start, especially when applying a new framework, can be daunting.
 Here are some basic steps you can take to start practicing 5S Lean in your business: